RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

   >>> print(uv.data_array.shape)
   (80, 1, 32, 4)

-d) Writing to a uvh5 file in parts
+c) Writing to a uvh5 file in parts
 **********************************

 It is possible to write to a uvh5 file in parts, so not all of the file needs to